Ahzed11/ahzed11.github.io/content/posts/common-test-publish-unit-test-result-on-github.md

 Running your tests in Github and reading the logs to discover what went wrong works fine but it can be quite tedious.

 This is why I wanted to find a way to summarize the tests that run in my workflows.
-After some research, I stumbled upon Github Actions that are specificaly crafted for this purpose.
+After some research, I stumbled upon Github Actions that are specifically crafted for this purpose.

 In this post, I will introduce you to the action I currently use in my repositories.